 Fiona exhibits extensively, works to commission, runs community projects, and teaches art.
 Awards include the Environmental Award for Devon Recycled Sculpture Trail ’14, Atkinson Gallery Summer Show ’11, and DSWF Wildlife Artist of the Year ’09.
 Fiona was highly commended for her work as Green Capital Artist in Residence ’12, culminating in exhibitions at the Arnolfini, Harbour and Create Centre, Bristol.
-Other site-specific work includes the Voyages commission at Contains Art ’14, the Abundance commission ’13 via Somerset Art Works, and sculpture trail at Stourhead National Trust Estate ’11 and Magdalen Project ’13 with the Scraptors, of which she was a co-founder/member.
+Other site-specific work includes the Voyages commission at Contains Art ’14, the Abundance commission ’13 via Somerset Art Works, and sculpture trail at Stourhead National Trust Estate ’11 with the Scraptors, of which she was a co-founder/member.
 Fiona recently curated, managed and featured in an ambitious art in quarries project ‘step in stone‘, summer ’15 and is currently producing work for the Viking Cruises Mekong Garden, Chelsea Flower Show ’16.
 She is Somerset Art Works Rep for East Mendip and a trustee of Black Swan Arts, Frome.